 In spite of differences in promotion requirements and procedures there is a general model for academic advancement in scientific disciplines.
 It "includes a preference for a lock-step career progression from undergraduate to graduate education, to a postdoctoral position and then to an academic position with continuous employment, (...) and large amounts of contact time especially in lab-based disciplines, accompanied by an expectation that one's career is "made" in one's 30s (...)"
 (Mavriplis 2010: 142).
 This model does not provide for "women's biological clocks, disproportionately penalizes them and contributes to their slow advancement.
 While many women persevere in the field choosing their own path, they more often than men may find themselves in a "career break" or "gap", understood as a time without the full-time employment necessary to lead toward progress in the chosen field or career" (Mavriplis 2010).
 As a consequence, "the time required for promotion for women is usually longer than for men of comparable achievement" (Pell 1996: 2847).
-While overt sexual discrimination has been reduced (Ceci, Williams 2010; Hughes 2014), slower promotion of female scientist can be assigned to inequitable access to resources, failure to network and receive appropriate recognition (Pell 1996; Ivie, Tesfaye 2012; Ivie et.al., 2013).
+While overt discrimination has been reduced (Ceci, Williams 2010; Hughes 2014), slower promotion of female scientist can be assigned to inequitable access to resources, failure to network and receive appropriate recognition (Pell 1996).
 However, while there is a recognition of a need to enhance advancement of female scientists, there is some resistance to women-only career development programmes and networks.
 A study on female engineers revealed that many of them opposed such programmes "for fear that this will create unwanted barriers with their men colleagues, or be seen as meaning women need help to get on. (...)
 This view clearly brings into question the competence of women engineers, and serves to further undermine their professional self-esteem" (Lee, Faulkner, Alemany 2010: 93-94).

-Taking everything into consideration it can be suggested that successful career development programmes that would enhance gender equality should combine individual programmes to equip women scientists with the necessary soft skills to advance, such as networking (European Commission 2008a), mentoring, stipends, training, the provision of role models and programs that help them secure part-time work or create ana maintain social network for "gap" women, with incentives encouraging structural changes in research organizations through "increasing diversity in recruitment; introducing promotion and retention policies; updating management and research-assessment standards; developing course content to successfully attract women as well as men; policies for dual career couples; and schemes that allow women to return to work after career breaks" (Muhlenbruch, Jochimsen 2013: 41), including practices to sustain scientists during a career break, through reduced membership rates in professional societies and reduced conference fees for unemployed persons, as well as onsite child care at conferences (Mavriplis et. al. 2010).
+Taking everything into consideration it can be suggested that successful career development programmes that would enhance gender equality should combine individual programmes to equip women scientists with the necessary soft skills to advance, such as networking (European Commission 2008), mentoring, stipends, training and the provision of role models with incentives encouraging structural changes in research organizations through "increasing diversity in recruitment; introducing promotion and retention policies; updating management and research-assessment standards; developing course content to successfully attract women as well as men; policies for dual career couples; and schemes that allow women to return to work after career breaks" (Muhlenbruch, Jochimsen 2013: 41).
 It is also argued that a common organisational response to resistance is either to make the policies available 'for all', or to persuade staff (and their managers) of the reasons why radical measures are needed (Lee, Faulkner, Alemany 2010: 94).